-One of the primary predictors of student success is parental involvement in their children's education.
-Parents of TEACH Prep ES students are encouraged and expected to participate in the educational experience of their child(ren).
-TEACH Prep ES will create a school culture where parents and families are embraced as partners in each child's education.
+One of the primary predictors of student success is parent involvement in the education of their children.
+Parents of TEACH Tech Charter High School students are encouraged and expected to participate in the educational experience of their child(ren).
+TEACH Tech Charter High School will create a school culture where parents and families are embraced as partners in the education of each child.